Awarix/mandate-markets/README.md

 - `fixtures/` — captured Quotient and Polymarket payloads.
 They are another company's data and ours to read, not to redistribute.
-- `accounts/` — real users' wallet addresses.
-Every address surviving in a code comment or a doc has been replaced by a valid synthetic one of the same shape, so no on-chain account is identifiable from this repo.
-- `deploy/`, `.env.example` — the server configuration, the operator runbook, and the environment contract.
 - `docs/` — the product and architecture write-ups.
-- `notes/` and `tasks/` — 121 findings notes and 53 task files that are the project's internal record, including live P&L.

 Markdown and code comments still *cite* those paths, so some references point at files you will not find here.
 Two consequences are visible when you run the suite: